 This is important information.
 A lot of times, I feel like people think that estimated payments are a good idea or sort of an option, and they’re not.
 It’s the best way to be proactive rather than reactive when it comes to your tax situation.

-I hope that this helped you understand Estimated Taxes for Creative Entrepreneurs.
-You can grab more support and resources for your creative business in my community, #CreateMore with Tiffany.
-Every Friday, you can grab my LIVE Coaching Call on topic just like this!
-If you are ready to get your financial sh!t together and makeover your creative business bookkeeping, join Master Your Bookkeeping.
-Doors close August 31st, 2020!
+I hope that this helped you understand Estimated Taxes for Photographers.
+You can grab more support and resources for your Photography business in my community, Financially Focused Photographers.
+If you’re ready to get your financial sh!t together and take control of the financial and tax piece of your Photography business, join Total Tax Transformation for Photographers.